fluiddyn/transonic/README.rst

 - :code:`TRANSONIC_COMPILE_JIT` can be set to false to disable the compilation of jited functions.
 This can be useful for unittests.

-- :code:`TRANSONIC_BACKEND` to choose between the supported backends, i.e. now only "pythran" (quite robust) and "cython" (prototype).
-The Numba backend should soon be available.
+- :code:`TRANSONIC_BACKEND` to choose between the supported backends.
+The default backend "pythran" is quite robust.
+There are now 3 other backends:
+  "cython", "numba" and "python" (prototypes).

 A short tour of Transonic syntaxes